File5/simsg/notes.md

 1 to try: For a given scene graph: compare smallest-dist to each of the prof nodes.

 Chair meeting with Azade and students - Friday, 5 May, 13:30

+For the IdenProf:
+for each image:
+calculate the dist to all the classes

+---
+calculate avg distance (confusion matrix) gt class \ classes